 A gross meter measures the import and export of power separately.
 In this case, you provide all the energy your solar energy system produces to the grid while using power from the grid at the same time.
 At the end of the month, while you pay for the power you use, you receive compensation for the power you pump into the grid.Back to top

 Policies regarding providing power to the grid vary from one state to another.
-New South Wales and the Australian Capital Territory offer more lucrative prices to those who opt in for the gross feed-in tariff rate.
+New South Wales and the Australian Capital Territory have offered more lucrative prices in the past to those who opt in for the gross feed-in tariff rate.
 On the other hand, if you live in Victoria, Queensland, or South Australia and have nominal requirements for power, you can benefit by going the net feed-in tariff rate way.
 Bear in mind that switching from net metering to gross metering, or the other way around, is not particularly easy, and you might have to spend some money to accomplish this.Back to top

 How can I pay less for my energy through net metering?

 Using solar power enables you to reduce how much you pay towards electricity bills.
 In the past, when you supplied power to the grid, you could expect to receive monetary benefits in return.
 However, the infrastructure costs involved in maintaining the solar energy framework have seen feed-in tariffs get lower every year.

 Feed-in tariffs can vary from one local energy authority to the next and in the current market, you can expect your electricity provider to pay around 2-10 cents per kWh, depending on your specific plan.
 While this might not seem like much it can add up to a significant sum over time.

 To maximise the benefits of your solar energy system, consider doing tasks that involve excessive use of electricity during the day, using your own solar power when the sun is shining bright.

 How much can I save?

 Just how much money you can save or make depends on multiple factors, including: